Basics of trading operations

 There are 4 execution modes:

-The mode in which the execution of a market order is carried out at the price offered by the broker.
+The mode in which an order is executed at the price offered to a broker.
 The current price is automatically substituted into the order when sending a request for execution.
 An order is executed if the broker accepts prices.
 In the opposite situation, the so-called “Requote” occurs - the prices at which this order can be executed are returned by the broker.